Alexandra Daisy Ginsberg: Early life and education

 Ginsberg completed an MA (Cantab) in Architecture from the University of Cambridge in 2004.
-She attended Harvard University as a Visiting Student between 2005 - 2006.
-In 2009, Ginsberg received an MA in Design Interactions at the Royal College of Art, London, UK.
+She attended Harvard University as a visiting student between 2005 and 2006.
+In 2009, she received an MA in Design Interactions at the Royal College of Art, London, UK.
 In 2017, Ginsberg completed a PhD at the Royal College of Art.
-Her thesis explored the notion of ‘better’ in relation to design and synthetic biology.
+Her thesis explored the notion of 'better' in relation to design and synthetic biology.

 Career

 Ginsberg’s artworks focus on humans' relationship with the non-human world, broaching themes such as artificial intelligence, synthetic biology, biodiversity, nature, conservation, and evolution.
 Her background in design and synthetic biology often informs her artistic practice.

 Her installations have been shown at the Centre Pompidou, Museum of Modern Art, Somerset House, Museum of Contemporary Art Tokyo and Royal Academy.

-Ginsberg has exhibited her projects at various institutions, including the Natural History Museum, London; Serpentine Gallery, London; Royal Academy, London; Museo Nacional Thyssen-Bornemisza, Madrid; Centre Pompidou, Paris; V&A Museum, London; MIT, Boston; Museum of Modern Art, New York and Ted Global.
+Ginsberg has exhibited her projects at various institutions, including the Natural History Museum, London; Serpentine Gallery, London; Royal Academy, London; Museo Nacional Thyssen-Bornemisza, Madrid; Centre Pompidou, Paris; V&A Museum, London; MIT, Boston; Museum of Modern Art, New York and TED Global.

-She has been the recipient of awards such as the 2023 S+T+ARTS Prize - Grand Prize for Artistic Exploration; Breakthrough of the Year, Science in the Arts, Falling Walls, 2020; The Rapoport Award for Women in Art & Tech, 2019; Changemaker Award, Dezeen, 2019; London Design Medal, 2012 and Future 50, Icon Magazine, 2013.
+She has been the recipient of awards including the 2023 S+T+ARTS Prize - Grand Prize for Artistic Exploration; Breakthrough of the Year, Science in the Arts, Falling Walls, 2020; the Rapoport Award for Women in Art & Tech, 2019; Changemaker Award, Dezeen, 2019; London Design Medal, 2012; and Future 50, Icon Magazine, 2013.

+Ginsberg was appointed to the Royal Designers for Industry (RDI) by the Royal Society for Arts (RSA) in 2025.